A quality vacuum cleaner keeps your house clean by removing dirt and debris from floors, furniture, and stairs.

 What to Consider When Choosing the Best Upright Vacuum

-From design and function to your individual cleaning needs, here are some important features and benefits to look for when choosing the best upright vacuum.
+Whether it’s design and function or your individual cleaning needs, here are some important features and benefits to look for when choosing the best upright vacuum.

 The size of your home may determine the best upright vacuum for you.
 Vacuums with large bags are good for vacuuming large homes because you don’t need to replace the bags as often.
 A cordless vacuum or a vacuum with a long cord is also a good choice for a large house because you won’t need to constantly unplug it as you move throughout your home.